mideind/Tokenizer/README.rst

 ------------------------

 Abbreviations recognized by Tokenizer are defined in the ``Abbrev.conf`` file, found in the ``src/tokenizer/`` directory.
-This is a text file containing explanatory comments.
-The file is loaded into memory within the first call to ``tokenizer.tokenize()`` in a process.
+This is a text file with abbreviations, their definitions and explanatory comments.
+The file is loaded into memory during the first call to ``tokenizer.tokenize()`` within a process.